nihzh/nihzh.github.io/docs/Liverpool/310-Multi-Agent Systems.md

 ![](../img/Pasted%20image%2020250204173645.png)

 #### Predicate Task Spacifications
-A special case of assigneing utilities to histories is to assign 0 or 1 to a run, denote $\Psi$
+A special case of assigning utilities to histories is to assign 0 or 1 to a run, denote $\Psi$
 ![](../img/Pasted%20image%2020250210171204.png)

 #### Task environments